beechit/MisterMaks-EHRM/Packages/Beech/Beech.Workflow/Documentation/Index.rst

 this task should have priority high and has a open window of 2 days and is not closable after this the priority gets raised.

-After not forfilling this task for 2 more days then a new task is created for the manager of the manager. saying that person got hired without valid passport!!!
+After not fulfilling this task for 2 more days then a new task is created for the manager of the manager. saying that person got hired without valid passport!!!